-Investment performance is evaluated against a benchmark that is comprised of a combination of market indices.
+Investment performance is evaluated against a benchmark that is comprised of a combination of market indices on a 4-year and 10-year basis.
 Achievement of the investment performance objectives is evaluated after the impact of the currency overlay used for risk mitigation.